 Odisha govt approves 5 investment proposals worth Rs 922 crore

+The Odisha Government on Friday approved five investment proposals of worth Rs 922 crore in sectors including tourism and steel which would provide employment to 2,650 people in the state.

-The Odisha government on Friday approved five investment proposals worth Rs 922 crore envisaging an employment potential for 2,650 people.
-The proposals were approved in the State Level Single Window Clearance Authority (SLSWCA) meeting chaired by Chief Secretary A K Tripathy.
+The Odisha Government on Friday approved five investment proposals of worth Rs 922 crore in sectors including tourism and steel which would provide employment to 2,650 people in the state.
+The proposals were approved in the State Level Single Window Clearance Authority (SLSWCA) meeting held under the Chairmanship of Chief Secretary Asit Tripathy, who directed concerned departments to provide proactive facilitation to the approved units for their early grounding.

-In the food processing sector, the proposal of a state-based exporter of seafood products for enhancement of its unit capacity located at Deras Sea Food Park, Khurda with an additional investment of Rs 85.94 crore and employment potential for 580 people, was approved in the meeting.
-In the tourism sector, the proposal of a national level company for setting up an amusement park in Khurda district was approved by the SLSWCA.
-It would provide employment to around 500 people at an investment of Rs 107.10 crore.
+The Chief Secretary approved the proposal of State-based leading exporter of Seafood products for enhancement of its unit capacity located at Deras Sea Food Park, Khordha with an additional investment of Rs 85.94 crore to provide employment to 580 people.
+In the Tourism sector, the proposal of a national-level leading company for setting up an amusement park in the district of Khurda was approved by the SLSWCA, which would employment to around 500 people at an investment of Rs 107.10 crore.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)